 If you want to keep finding a brewing vessel easy and simple, I recommend just using a 1 gallon glass jar.
 They're pretty cheap and easy to find and will make great kombucha.

 You can even save a trip to the store by getting one on Amazon.
-You can find a pack of two 1 gallon glass jars (the ones I use) that will allow you to get started brewing kombucha quickly and for a great price on Amazon here.
+You can a glass continuous brewing jar to get started brewing kombucha quickly and for a great price on Amazon below.

 The Best Brewing Bottles for Making Kombucha